-WAC 314-28-030 Changes to the distiller and craft distiller license.
-Beginning March 1, 2012, all distilleries licensed under RCW 66.24.140 and 66.24.145 may sell spirits of their own production directly to a licensed spirits distributor in the state of Washington and to a licensed spirits retailer in the state of Washington.
+- WAC 314-28-030 Changes to the distiller and craft distiller license.
+(1) Beginning March 1, 2012, all distilleries licensed under RCW 66.24.140 and 66.24.145 may sell spirits of their own production directly to a licensed spirits distributor in the state of Washington and to a licensed spirits retailer in the state of Washington. - (2) Beginning June 1, 2012, a distiller may sell spirits of its own production to a customer for off-premises consumption, provided that the sale occurs when the customer is physically present at the licensed premises.